|It's a rocky ride--if a writer is willing to tackle the rocks.|

 |Nobody ever writes a romance like this.
 Disillusionment|

 In the second case, with the military, the characters can rail all they want.
 The military ain't budging.
 So they don't.
 They have more than their egos to worry about: dependents, retirement, long-term career options.

-This serious consideration can happen with Hollywood plots, and the same author produced a second Hollywood romance that did work.
+This serious consideration can happen with Hollywood plots, and L.A.
+Witt produced a second Hollywood romance (To My Future #1 Fan) that did work.
 But it worked precisely because the actual sacrifices and gains of the lifestyle were acknowledged.
 Is constant scrutiny by the press, which neither one of us can prevent, worth being together or not?
 Can we learn to play the game?
 Or should we ignore the game and leave this lifestyle behind?

 |Be clever!
 Use the rules!|